aimms/documentation/webui/table-widget.rst

 To add filter rules to columns/row headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similarly, you can also add filters to the column or row headers.
-For headers, only five :ref:`string operators <string-operators>` are available; "is", "is not", "contains", "does not contain" and "matches regexp".
+For headers, only five :ref:`string operators <string-operators>` are available; "is", "is not", "contains", "does not contain" and ":ref:`matches regexp<RegExp>`".

 The "is" and "is not" operators allow you to select one or more elements from the dropdown list.
 In our example, we will filter the row header "Centers".
 Here we select 2 elements: Copenhagen and Frankfurt.